-- Actively promote our Gabriel Secure Communication PlatformTM and Gabriel Collaboration SuiteTM products in the general market for sale directly to end-user enterprises with targeted promotions and other marketing programs. - Continue to grow our technology licensing program to commercialize our intellectual property, including our GABRIEL Connection TechnologyTM by adding more licensees in partnership with IPValue. - Establish VirnetX as the exclusive universal registry of secure domain names and to enable our customers to act as registrars for their users and broker secure communication between users on different registries.
+- Actively recruit partners in various vertical markets, including healthcare, finance, government to help us rapidly expand our enterprise customer base. - Promote our Gabriel Secure Communication PlatformTM and Gabriel Collaboration SuiteTM products in the general market for sale to end-user enterprises, directly and with partners, with targeted promotions and other marketing programs. - Continue to grow our technology licensing program to commercialize our intellectual property, including our GABRIEL Connection TechnologyTM by adding more licensees in partnership with IPValue. - Establish VirnetX as the exclusive universal registry of secure domain names and to enable our customers to act as registrars for their users and broker secure communication between users on different registries.

 We have submitted a declaration with the 3rd Generation Partnership Project, or 3GPP, identifying a group of our patents and patent applications that we believe are or may become essential to certain developing specifications in the 3GPP LTE, SAE project.
 We have agreed to make available a non-exclusive patent license under fair, reasonable and non-discriminatory terms and conditions, with compensation, or FRAND, to 3GPP members desiring to implement the technical specifications identified by us.
-We have also submitted a number of updates to our original declaration, identifying additional technical specifications that would also require a license to our US and International patents.
+We have also submitted a number of updates to our original declaration, identifying additional technical specifications that would also require a license to our US and Foreign patents.